MasahideMori-SimpleAppli/nucleic_acid/README.md

 ```

 ## About the data structure (decoded state)
-The basic data structure (NucleotideSequence class) in this package is as follows.
+The basic data structure in this package is as follows.
 - NucleotideSequence
   - sequence: List
     - nucleotide: Nucleotide
       - base: EnumBase, The type of base.
-      - infoKey: String?, NucleotideInfo key that can be used when considering chemical modification.
+      - infoKey: String?, nucleotideInfo key that can be used when considering chemical modification.
   - type: EnumNucleotideSequenceType, DNA or RNA.
   - direction: EnumNucleotideSequenceDirection, The direction of sequence。
   - id: String?, The serial ID of this sequence。